blopker/blopker/README.md

 Usage
 -----
-Built with Jekyll.
+Built with Jekyll and compass.
 To build run:

+    compass compile
     jekyll build

 Send me a message if you're hiring!